nautobot/nautobot-app-netbox-importer/docs/dev/generator.md

 It comprises the following modules, located in the `nautobot_netbox_importer/generator` directory:

 - `base.py`: Implements base classes and utilities utilized throughout the application, also establishing constants and shared type definitions.
-- `nautobot.py`: Provides the `NautobotAdapter`, along with `NautobotModelWrapper` and `NautobotFieldWrapper` classes that define the Nautobot structure.
+- `nautobot.py`: Provides the `NautobotAdapter`, along with `NautobotModelWrapper` and `NautobotField` classes that define the Nautobot structure.
 - `source.py`: Offers the `SourceAdapater`, `SourceModelWrapper` and `SourceField` classes that define the source structure.
 - `fields.py`: Contains factories for fields deviation definitions.
 - `summary.py`: Supplies utility functions for summarizing data structures and presenting import statistics.